SBVS375B July 2019 – April 2020 TPS7A03

 The load-step transient response is the output voltage response by the LDO to a step in load current, whereby output voltage regulation is maintained.
-See Figure 6 for typical load transient response.
 There are two key transitions during a load transient response: the transition from a light to a heavy load and the transition from a heavy to a light load.
-The regions in Figure 50 are broken down as described in this section.
+The regions shown in Figure 59 are broken down as follows.
 Regions A, E, and H are where the output voltage is in steady-state.

 During transitions from a light load to a heavy load, the: